AVEVA/CONNECT-data-services-developer-docs/content/communities/community-manage-shared-streams.md

 ### [Sequential Data Store](#tab/sds)

-To stop sharing streams with a community from SDS explorer, follow these steps:
+To stop sharing streams with a community from `Sequential Data Store`, follow these steps:

 1. In the left pane, select **Data Management** > **Sequential Data Store**.